School of Design

-The main areas in which the Graphic Designer generally work are related to the area of communications such as design agencies, advertising agencies and media, publishing houses, magazines, newspapers, television and audiovisual producer companies.
+The main areas in which the Graphic Designer generally work are related to the area of communications such as design agencies, advertising agencies, and media, publishing houses, magazines, newspapers, television and audiovisual producer companies.
 Together, designers also work within companies related to the production processes which utilize graphic elements in printed or digital formats, printing, services associated with printed and digital graphics.

 - Professional Title: Graphic Designer.

-- Technical Title: Graphic Production Technician.
+- Technical Title: Graphics Production Technician.

 How to apply

 First, check that your home university or polytechnic institute has an ongoing exchange agreement with Duoc UC.

 Thoroughly research your prospective courses.
 Most of our programs are in Spanish; therefore make sure you have sufficient proficiency in this language for your classes.
 We do offer a free 44-hour Spanish course for all non-native Spanish speakers, but in order to successfully complete your courses, we advise at least an intermediate Spanish level.

 For non-Spanish speakers, Duoc UC also offers the Tourism and Hospitality Program, fully taught in English